Table of Contents

-This second wheel can be used to perform various actions, such as application switching and LED brightness control, selectable via the touch button in its center and programmable in Corsair’s iCUE software.
+This second wheel can be used to perform various actions, such as application switching and LED brightness control, selectable via the touch button in its centre and programmable in Corsair’s iCUE software.

 As we’ll see as we explore the new options in Corsair’s software, the secondary wheel can dramatically improve keyboard flexibility, whether it’s for productivity or fun.

 Two more tactile buttons, one to switch profiles and one to lock specific keys, can be seen on either side of the rotary wheel.

 Under the keys, we find the latest Corsair OPX optical-mechanical switches.
 These switches are not mechanical switches that Corsair played with to change their mechanical properties; they are optical switches that Corsair modified to operate similar to mechanical switches.

 The only mechanical part of these switches is the return spring, as there are no electrical contacts.

 This approach eradicates all the disadvantages that mechanical contacts have, such as anti-bounce and wear, at the expense of tactile feedback that you can fully feel.